tinacms/tina.io/content/docs/forestry/common-errors.md

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1673619483/tina-io/docs/forestry-migration/Screen-Shot-Error-Messager.png)

-This can happen for many reason but a common reason is because the data you are trying to fetch is not in the correct format, missing a required field or is missing the `_template` key.
+This can happen for many reasons.
+Some common reasons are because the data you are trying to fetch is
+- not in the correct format
+- missing a required field
+- is missing the `_template` key.
 If you look at the error message in the terminal you should see the exact error that is causing the issue.

 For example, if you are missing `_template` you will see an error like this